kpsimonlin/kpsimonlin.github.io/menu/about.md

 I grew up in South Taiwan, where the blooming biodiversity inspired me to dream of becoming a biologist.
 My enthusiasm for evolutionary study then started to sprout soon after learning about Darwin's theory and Dawkins' gene-centered view of evolution.

 I finished my bachelor and master in [Dr. Wen-Ya Ko's lab](https://dls.nycu.edu.tw/faculty/faculty-member/wenko.html) at National Yang-Ming University in Taiwan, where I studied the conservation genetics of an endangered bat species.
-During that time, I was intrigued by how incipient species could develope into mature and isolated species.
-Thus, I decided to take a detour to speciation problems for my doctoral research.
-I am now focusing on the speciation genomics of three-spined stickleback in British Columbia, Canada.
+Through this study, I was intrigued by how incipient species could develope into mature and isolated species.
+Therefore, I decided to take a detour to speciation problems for my doctoral research.
+I am now working on the speciation genomics of three-spined stickleback in British Columbia, Canada.

-Apart from my academic interests, I am also a keen outdoorsman who enjoys backcountry, rock climbing, and recently skiing.
-Check the Gallery for pictures from some of my favorite trips.
+Outside of my academic career, I am also a keen outdoorsman who enjoys backcountry, rock climbing, and recently skiing.
+Check the Gallery for photos from some of my favorite trips.

 ## Curriculum vitae
 Please see my CV [here](https://github.com/kpsimonlin/CV/blob/main/Lin_curriculum_vitae_202202.pdf).